 Wait you say… when you look at your insurance benefits, the in-network and out of network benefits look exactly the same!
 Both columns have the same 100%, 80%, and 50% showing for both in & out of network.
 The “catch” is how the insurance company reimburses dentists and “out of network” dentists.

-So let’s look at those out of network benefits again… the brochure from dental insurance company XYZ says it’ll cover crowns at 50% for both in and out of network.
+So let’s look at those out of network benefits again from the perspective of a consumer.
+The brochure from dental insurance company XYZ says it’ll cover crowns at 50% for both in and out of network.
 So let’s say you go get your crown from an out of network dentist.
 That dentist tells you it’ll be $1200 so you expect to pay $600 since the insurance will cover 50%.
 Surprise… you get a bill from the dentist for $850.

-Why this happened is because insurance company XYZ thinks a crown should cost $800 so they’ll pay 50% of $800, which is $400… minus the $50 deductible and the insurance only paid $350 so you’re left paying the remaining $850.
+This happened because insurance company XYZ thinks a crown should cost $800 so they’ll pay 50% of $800, which is $400… minus the $50 deductible and the insurance only paid $350 so you’re left paying the remaining $850.

 The term that you want to focus on is the “usual & customary” reimbursement rate that the dental insurance company uses for out of network providers.
-The reason why our insurance is great is because the “usual & customary” reimbursement rate is higher than the 90% of what dentists actually charge!
+You want to find a dental insurance with a “usual & customary” reimbursement rate of 80% or higher, preferably 90%.
 So if a crown costs $1200, the dental insurance company will recognize that and set the out of network reimbursement rate accordingly.
-With our dental insurance, virtually every dentist is in-network for this reason… even when they are out of network.
+Dental insurance with a high "usual & customary" reimbursement rate will make it seem like every dentist is in-network… even when they are out of network.